proxmoxer/docs/docs/examples/cloud-init.md

-In most situations, using pre-baked Linux "golden images" (such as the upstream [Canonical Ubuntu Server images](https://cloud-images.ubuntu.com)) should work out of the box, though some additional pre-cusomization (such as installing the `qemu-guest-agent`) might be required for better compatiblity with PVE.
+In most situations, using pre-baked Linux "golden images" (such as the upstream [Canonical Ubuntu Server images](https://cloud-images.ubuntu.com)) should work out of the box, though some additional pre-customization (such as installing the `qemu-guest-agent`) might be required for better compatibility with PVE.

-### Windows templates.
+### Windows templates

 For Windows guests, the industry-standard initialization agent implementation is [Cloudbase-init](https://github.com/cloudbase/cloudbase-init).